-All tested sites were well below the hardness-modified trigger values.
-Brand Hwy (EBN9), Chandala South (EBN4) and Warren Road (EBN17) were listed as very hard (Figure 17) and were below their HMTV of 0.005mg/L. Wandena North (EBN7), Wandena South (EBN8), Muchea East (EBN10) and Upper Yal Yal (EBN28) were listed as extremely hard (Figure 17) and were below their HMTV of 0.0084mg/L, (Figure 26).
-Upper Yal Yal did come quite close to exceeding the guidline in comparison to previous years so further monitoring will need to continue.
+Most tested sites were well below the hardness-modified trigger values.
+Sawpit Gully (EBN25), Chandala South (EBN4) and Warren Road (EBN17) were listed as very hard (Figure 17) and were below their HMTV of 0.005mg/L. Wandena South (EBN8), Muchea East (EBN10) and Upper Yal Yal (EBN28) were listed as extremely hard (Figure 17) and were below their HMTV of 0.0084mg/L, (Figure 26).
+Wandena North (EBN8) did exceed the guideline on the October sampling occaision.
+This is highly unusual and can most likely be attributed to the high rainfall and flood events experienced.
+Further monitoring will need to continue to ensure this is an anomaly and not a decline in water quality.